milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Personal data you give us about others.

 Of course, you might not just be making a Trip Reservation for yourself.
 You might be taking a Trip with other people or making a reservation on someone else’s behalf.
-In both scenarios, you’ll provide their details as part of the Trip Reservation.
+In both those scenarios, you will provide their details as part of the Trip Reservation.

-If you have a Booking.com for Business account, you can also keep an address book to make it easier to plan and manage business travel arrangements for others.
+If you have a Booking.com for Business account, you can keep an address book there to make it easier to plan and manage business travel arrangements for others.

-In some cases, you might use Booking.com to share info with others.
-This can take the form of sharing a wish list or participating in a referral program, as described when you use the relevant feature.
+In some cases, you might use Booking.com to share information with others.
+This can take the form of sharing a wish list, taking part in a travel community or participating in a referral program, as described when you use the relevant feature.

-At this point, we have to make it clear that it’s your responsibility to ensure that the person or people you provide personal data about are aware that you’ve done so and that they’ve understood and accepted how Booking.com uses their info (as described in this Privacy Statement).
+At this point, we have to make it clear that it’s your responsibility to ensure that the person or people you have provided personal data about are aware that you’ve done so, and that they have understood and accepted how Booking.com uses their information (as described in this Privacy Statement).

 Personal data we collect automatically.